ryanwebber/bore/docs/index.md

 ### Defining Targets
 The main thing that build templates do is define the build targets of the project.
-In fact, the only way the template can influence the generators is by defining targets.
+In fact, the only way the template can influence the generation process is by defining targets.
 Targets are defined by calling the global [`target(args)`](#targetargs) function.
-A target describes how a [rule](#defining-rules) will be generated to the resulting build files.
+A target describes how a [rule](#rules) will be generated to the resulting build files.

 #### Example
 ```lua